xregistry/spec/core/spec.md

   by clients.
 This specification makes no statement as to when Resource are to be read-only.
 - Constraints:
-  - When not present, the default value is `false`,
+  - When not present, the default value is `false`.
   - REQUIRED when `true`, otherwise OPTIONAL.
   - When present, it MUST be a case sensitive `true` or `false`.
   - A request to update this attribute, on a non-read-only Resource, MUST be